darinz/ML/practice-1/p4/solution_p4.md

 **Key insight:** **Independence** allows us to factor expectations: E[XY²] = E[X]E[Y²].

-**26. (True/False: ) Stochastic Gradient Descent (SGD) will always be at least as computationally expensive as Gradient Descent (GD) and (True/False: ) the number of update steps in SGD is greater than or equal to the number of update steps in GD.**
+**Problem 26.
+(True/False: ) Stochastic Gradient Descent (SGD) will always be at least as computationally expensive as Gradient Descent (GD) and (True/False: ) the number of update steps in SGD is greater than or equal to the number of update steps in GD.**
 *   (a) True, True
 *   (b) True, False
 *   (c) False, True